 - Shadows - Having this on higher settings does not give you an upper edge over the enemy.
 So, it does not matter which one you choose!

-- Distortion - We recommend you turn this off for now.
+- Distortion - We recommend you turn this off as it isn't necessary to gameplay.